jocamav/spring-vue/README.md

 seen: true
 ```

+> This is not going to be used in the application.
+So don't leave this code for the final version.

-To see how the binding of properties works, let's add a footer with some links.
+To see how the binding of properties works, let's add a footer with some links under the `section.

 ```html
 <footer class="info">